GSA-TTS/FAC-transition-site/src/data/reliability/index.md

 [Read more about the ongoing curation]({{'/data/reliability/curation/' | htmlBaseUrl(baseUrl)}}) of data in the FAC and known errors in that data.

-## Monitoring

-The FAC has implemented a still-evolving schedule (we’re always improving!) for ongoing manual and automated analysis of our data collection.
-Our testing is designed to monitor these five essential quality metrics:

-* Accuracy
-* Completeness
-* Consistency
-* Validity
-* Data Usage

-Test frequency varies based upon individual metrics and procedures, with our most frequent tests running on an automated once-weekly basis.

-## Continuous Improvement
+## Continuous improvement

 We ticket known issues or bugs in our [product backlog](https://github.com/orgs/GSA-TTS/projects/11/views/6?filterQuery=is%3Aopen+status%3ABacklog) on GitHub as they are discovered.
 Because these are updated often, visiting GitHub is the best way to review our current issues.
-To learn what work we have planned next please see the fac.gov product roadmap at the top of our [Updates page](https://www.fac.gov/updates/).
+To learn what work we have planned next please see the FAC product roadmap at the top of our [updates page](https://www.fac.gov/updates/).

 ## Working with data from The FAC